 I consider science communication and public engagement to be a really important part of any scientist’s career.
 Thus, I’ve tried to do a substantial amount of it.
 Here are a few examples:

 - CNN Inspirations: Wild Discoveries.
 Aired May 31st, June 1st and June 2nd 2017.
 I joined Kristofer Helgen and Dean Lomax to be interviewed by CNN correspondent, Max Foster, in front of a live studio audience about the most interesting marine, terrestrial and prehistoric species discovered over the last two years.
-You can find out more here.
+You can find out more here and watch the final question segment of the episode below.

 - Trinidad and Tobago Field Naturalist Club, Trinidad and Tobago.